-Most often, I put my patients back on their Anti-Aging Antioxidant Kits with tretinoin, retinol and/or glycolic acid.
+Most often, I put my patients back on their Anti-Aging Antioxidant Kit with tretinoin, retinol and/or glycolic acid.

-Since writing this post in 2011 I have developed my own alternative to Obagi Nu Derm that works as well but without the parabens and old-fashioned formulations.
-The products are health promoting for skin, not just beautifying.
+Since writing this post in 2011 I have developed my own better alternative to Obagi Nu Derm that works equally well but without the parabens and old-fashioned formulations.
+My kit's skin care products are health promoting for skin, not just beautifying.
 We make up your hydroquinone pads fresh when you order your kit to avoid unwanted parabens and harsh preservatives.
-The entire kit is a great long term skin care routine minus the hydroquinone.
+The entire kit is a great long-term skin care routine minus the hydroquinone.
 The pads contain botanical skin lighteners that I feel good about keeping people on indefinitely.